 Mask

-In order to isolate the peaks we must remove the background from the mask.
-The background is simply created by the input parameter limit so that the background = (X <= limit) The background is eroded to subtract the peaks from the background.
-If the limit is to small for example, a line will appear along the background border (artifact of the local maximum filter).
+The method uses the input parameter limit to define the background threshold, where background = (X <= limit).
+The background is then eroded to separate peaks from the background.
+If the limit is set too low, artifacts may appear along the background border due to the local maximum filter’s characteristics.

 Two-dimensional data